More blog posts

-The fortunate fowls have joined a growing menagerie at the supported housing facility overlooking iconic Bamburgh Castle.
+The fortunate fowls have joined a growing menagerie at the sheltered housing facility overlooking iconic Bamburgh Castle.
 The home, managed by Abbeyfield Bamburgh, already has two cheeky alpaca brothers called John and David, as well as a flock of hens, who roam the grounds.

 Now Sharon and Ozzy are revelling in their newfound freedom and looking forward to enjoying Christmas without the fear of being given the chop.